JirkaDellOro/JirkaDellOro.github.io/Privat/Calvin/Feier18/README.md

 And none of it seems to matter anymore

 ### Father and Son
-It's not time to make a change
-Just relax, take it easy
+It's not time to make a change, just relax, take it easy
-You're still young, that's your fault
-There's so much you have to know
+You're still young, that's your fault, there's so much you have to know
-Find a girl, settle down
-If you want you can marry
+Find a girl, settle down, if you want you can marry
 Look at me, I am old, but I'm happy
 I was once like you are now, and I know that it's not easy
 To be calm when you've found something going on
-But take your time, think a lot
-Why, think of everything you've got
+But take your time, think a lot, think of everything you've got
 For you will still be here tomorrow, but your dreams may not

 How can I try to explain, when I do he turns away again